ramirorichmand/RR10_MyStudyPlan/README.md

   - [Build your own X](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating favorite technologies from scratch
   - [Developer Roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers
   - [LeetCode Animation](https://github.com/MisterBooo/LeetCodeAnimation) - Demonstrate LeetCode questions  in the form of an animation
+  - [LeetCode Patterns](https://seanprashad.com/leetcode-patterns/) - Problems are grouped under their respective subtopic, in order to focus on repeatedly applying common patterns rather than randomly tackling questions

   <!--
   - [Another guide on GitHub (seems to be less powerful)] -->